TestMindMiners/server/README.md

 ### controllers:

 ```
-    contains all controller methods to call the specific service.
+    Contains all controller methods to call the specific service.
 ```

 ### db:

 ```
-    contains:
+    Contains:
-    - all models from entitys to sqlite database.
+    - all models from entities to sqlite database.
-    - all connection and db verification methods.
+    - all connection and DB verification methods.
 ```

 ### entitys:

 ```
-    contains all entitys classes with attributes and methods.
+    Contains all entity classes with attributes and methods.
 ```

 ### routes:

 ```
-    contains all routes configurations for all end points.
+    Contains all routes configurations for all endpoints.
 ```

 ### services:

 ```
-    contains all CRUD methods and preparations (using entitys methods) for the CRUD execution.
+    Contains all CRUD methods and preparations (using entities methods) for the CRUD execution.
 ```

 ## Project links: